Introduction to the Classical Guitar

 Standard Tuning

-Standard tuning is the most common tuning for classical guitars and is essential for playing most pieces.
+Standard tuning is the most common tuning for classical guitar.
 The strings are tuned to the following notes, from the lowest (sixth string) to the highest (first string):

 • 6th string: E (low E)